 What Does Hypoallergenic Mean?

 If a breeder or someone tells you their dog is hypoallergenic, it means they are claiming their dog causes fewer allergic reactions than others.
 This does not mean it is allergy-proof.
+Are Goldendoodles hypoallergenic?
 The dictionary definition says it all.

 There is no government standards for something to be hypoallergenic.
 There are no tests required to prove it won’t cause a reaction.
 It is impossible to guarantee that a particular dog or mix will never cause an allergic reaction.